Fall Harvest Chili with Squash and Sweet Potato

 Growing up, my mom’s traditional chili recipe was a cozy hug in a bowl, thanks to the addition of aromatic fall spices like cinnamon and cloves.

-So, when creating this harvest-style chili recipe, I knew I had to bring those warm spice notes that cozy up so beautifully with fall and winter stars like sweet potatoes and squash.
+So, when creating this harvest-style fall chili recipe, I knew I had to bring those warm spice notes that cozy up so beautifully with fall and winter stars like sweet potatoes and squash.
 And now, after thorough testing and tweaking, this recipe has become one of my new fall favorites.

-What is Harvest Chili?
+What is Fall Harvest Chili?

 Harvest chili is a type of chili that’s typically made during the autumn season, using ingredients that are abundant and in-season during the fall harvest.
 It often features a combination of ingredients like seasonal vegetables, spices, and proteins that capture the essence of the season.